-The meaning of each parameter is the same as that of one band, and the identity matrix I represents a 4×4 identity matrix.
-Since the two bands have intraband and interband scattering, the scattering potential can be set to Vintra and Vinter respectively (V_intra and V_inter in the code).
-After the we give Vintra and Vinter, we can calculate the scattering potential matrix
+The meaning of each parameter is the same as that of the one-band model, and the identity matrix I represents a 4×4 identity matrix.
+Since both intraband and interband scattering are invovled, the scattering potential U can be set to Uintra and Uinter respectively (U_intra and U_inter in the code; unit is eV).

+U= Uintra0Uinter00-Uintra0-UinterUinter0Uintra00-Uinter0-Uintra

-Vs= VintraI + Vinterσx ⨂ σz = Vintra0Vinter00-Vintra0-VinterVinter0Vintra00-Vinter0-Vintra
+= UintraI + Uinterσx ⨂ σz